jkcoxson/JitStreamer/README.md

     - build-essential
 - Clone the repository and run ``cargo build --release``

+macOS Hosting Instructions:

 # Usage
 - Run JitStreamer and it will create an initial config file.
 Edit it with a text editor.
 - Set up your own VPN.
-For speed, I recommend [Wireguard](https://github.com/Nyr/wireguard-install).
-For getting around firewalls, I recommend [OpenVPN](https://github.com/Nyr/openvpn-install).
-If you can't open a port on your router, I recommend [ZeroTier](https://my.zerotier.com).
+TailScale is recommended for most users as it requires minimal setup.
+Otherwise use options like WireGuard, OpenVPN, or ZeroTier.
 - Run ``sudo ./target/release/jit_streamer``

 # Bug Reporting